alexose/sieve/README.md

 Sieve makes any resource on the web available to your client-side application.
 It serves many purposes:

 * Acts as a proxy for APIs that don't support JSONP
-* Simplifies excessively verbose responses using JSONSelect
+* Simplifies excessively verbose responses using selectors (JSONSelect, Xpath, etc.)
 * Combines multiple HTTP requests into one

-And soon:

-* Provides methods for using XPath
-* Makes writing tests easy and automatic

-Sieve is provided as a node module and only has one dependency.
+Sieve is provided as a node module and has very minimal dependencies.
 It's probably not something you want to use in production, though.
 Not yet.

 Usage
 -----